LSSTDESC/rail_attic/docs/source/overview.rst

 There are four aspects to the RAIL approach: creation, estimation, and evaluation for individual galaxy PDFs, and summarization of ensemble redshift distributions.
 Each is defined by a minimal version that can be developed further as necessary.
+Creation is subdivided into creation and degradation.
+Estimation and summarization are, in some cases, closely related, and are both contained within an overarching estimation module.
 The purpose of each piece of infrastructure is outlined below.

 All redshift PDFs, for both individual galaxies, ensembles, and tomographic bin estimates, will be stored as `qp` Ensemble objects.